glycerine/rmq/README.md

 ##Status

 Excellent.
 Tested on OSX and Linux.
-Documentation still needs to be finished, but the package is functionally complete for the RPC over websockets and msgpack based serialization.
+Documentation has been written and is available.
+The package is functionally complete for the RPC over websockets and msgpack based serialization.
 After interactive usage, I added SIGINT handling so that the web-server can be stopped during development with a simple ctrl-c at the R console.
 The client side will be blocked during calls (it does not poll back to R while waiting on the network) but has a configurable timeout (default 5 seconds), that allows easy client-side error handling.

 ## example R session, showing the msgpack library at work